Wodan58/joy1/doc/JOYimplJOY.md

   kept the same as the integer size.

 - Local symbols are now fully supported: they can call each other and do not show up in the symbol table.
-The first facility should be considered as an implementation dependent feature.
+This feature should be considered an implementation dependent feature.

 - The function `Compare` is used to enforce the same type of equality in all